iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 > The app did not work i had to go through my insurance company to get through something is not good with the app it just keeps kicking me to web page not avilible<br> :date: __2020-11-28 00:29:37__

 > Internet connection is the key.
 I had a counselor before and she uses this platform so I don't have much experience with picking providers.
 But the video quality, sound, and virtual waiting room were all up to par.<br> :date: __2020-11-21 20:02:37__

-> I have used MD live a few times.
-I am now having trouble with the app itself.
-I keep getting unable to load needed service.
-And application exits.<br> :date: __2020-11-08 16:06:56__